Josh Bell Player Props: Guardians vs. Royals

 Royals Pitching Rankings

-- The pitching staff for the Royals has a collective 8.4 K/9, which ranks 21st in the league.
+- The 8.4 strikeouts per nine innings compiled by the Royals pitching staff ranks 21st in MLB.

-- The Royals have a 5.11 team ERA that ranks 28th among all MLB pitching staffs.
+- The Royals' 5.23 team ERA ranks 28th across all league pitching staffs.

-- Royals pitchers combine to rank 18th in baseball in home runs given up (91 total, 1.2 per game).
+- The Royals rank 18th in baseball in home runs allowed (94 total, 1.2 per game).

-- Cox gets the call to start for the Royals, his first of the season.
+- Greinke (1-8) takes the mound for the Royals in his 17th start of the season.
+He's put together a 4.87 ERA in 81 1/3 innings pitched, with 61 strikeouts.

-- The 26-year-old left-hander came out of the bullpen in his most recent outing this season, one of six appearances so far.
+- His last appearance came on Friday against the Tampa Bay Rays, when the right-hander went 4 2/3 innings, surrendering seven earned runs while allowing nine hits.

 © 2023 Data Skrive.
 All rights reserved.